 It can be demoralizing to see deal after deal fall through.
 This can cause even the most seasoned and successful salespeople to doubt themselves and lose hope.

-With the right culture, the right sales process, and the right training, your sales reps can get back to their winning ways — and these improvements will serve your business long after COVID retreats and life gets back to normal, if that’s even possible.
+With the right culture, the right sales process, and the right training, your sales reps can get back to their winning ways.